Certainly, we are living in an era where office work is for those who don’t feel courageous enough to take the first step towards adventure.

-Because it’s not just writing, there are several other things you need to consider prior walking the success road for your blog.
+Because it’s not just writing, there are several other things you need to consider prior to walking the success road for your blog.

-You need to have a proper education in digital marketing to rank up your blog among search engines, thus learning about SEO, Social Media Marketing and how to professionally manage a blog is a must.
+You need to have a proper education in digital marketing to rank up your blog among search engines, thus learning about SEO, Social Media Marketing, and how to professionally manage a blog is a must.

-Best resources to consider online happen to be some online courses by respected educators as could be Udemy, Lynda or Elite Blog Academy (pretty expensive but worth the investment).
+Best resources to consider online happen to be some online courses by respected educators as could be Udemy, Lynda, or Elite Blog Academy (pretty expensive but worth the investment).

 Next, you need to consider the platform you are using for your blog.
 The easiest, user-friendly, way to go is via WordPress, to which you can also buy a blog template in case you don’t have enough budget to pay the services of a graphic designer.

 A must-have feature to add to your site is right-clicked protection, as people could download your pictures without permission otherwise.

 Though you cannot keep your content safe in Social Media – remember that you can download Instagram photos through third-party apps, and Facebook natively allows you to do it as well – however, the image quality of those photos wouldn’t be as high as the ones you can have on your very blog due upload compression applied to the pictures.

 Since you are also a curious mix between a traveller and a photographer, cameras become a necessity.
 Take your time and consider open-box offers while making a trip abroad if you cannot afford camera prices where you live.